tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

   We present a code reverse engineering task with our product Reven.
 The binary examined here is `F4b_XOR_W4kfu`, it is also the challenge of the highest point over all categories (cryptography, exploit, reverse engineering, etc) in the [Grehack 2015's CTF](https://grehack.fr/2015/ctf).
 The binary is heavily obfuscated, but the obfuscation techniques implemented are novel and interesting.

   This is the first article of a series where we introduce our ongoing work in developing an *automated code deobfuscation* system using the *symbolic execution* framework of REVEN.
 Since our approach is **operational** (i.e. we require some information about how the obfuscation techniques are implemented) this article presents technical details that we discovered in reversing `F4b_XOR_W4kfu`.
+This is a quite verbose text :-), and we apologize if it makes annoyed.
+We try our best to explicate not only "how" the challenge works without skipping any detail, but also sometime "why" it works that way, we believe that such a question might be more important, but it is omitted in most of writeups.

   **Remark:**
   *To the our best knowledge, most approaches in binary code deobfuscation are operational, fully denotational approaches work in very strict cases only.
 As a direct consequence of [Rice's theorem](https://en.wikipedia.org/wiki/Rice%27stheorem), learning general programs simply from input/output relation is a well-known undecidable problem.
 Even for much more restricted contexts, static analysis is [proven to be NP-hard](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.35.2337) for [smartly](https://www.cs.ucsb.edu/~chris/research/doc/acsac07limits.pdf) [obfuscated](http://llvm.org/pubs/2008-02-ImpedingMalwareAnalysis.pdf) programs.
 Recent [semantics-based](https://www.cs.arizona.edu/people/debray/Publications/ccs-unvirtualize.pdf) approaches are intrinsically [operational](http://static.usenix.org/event/woot09/tech/full_papers/rolles.pdf); though [some](https://cs.arizona.edu/~debray/Publications/ccs2015-symbolic.pdf) are considered [generic](https://www.cs.arizona.edu/people/debray/Publications/generic-deobf.pdf), they work only on simple cases of very specific obfuscation techniques.
 However, special classes of loop-free programs can be efficiently [synthesized](http://people.eecs.berkeley.edu/~sseshia/pubdir/synth-icse10.pdf) from input/output with helps of SMT solvers.*